Evacuations ordered in Colorado and Utah as crews battle new blazes

 The causes of both are under investigation, but the Fire Canyon Fire is believed to be human-caused, according to the post.

-Reports of the Utah fires come as fire crews continue to battle the CalWood Fire, which sparked around noon Saturday north of Jamestown, Colorado, and quickly spread to more than 7,000 acres, according to Gabi Boerkircher, spokesperson for Boulder Office of Emergency Management.

-Nearly 900 homes are in the area of evacuation, a tweet from the Boulder Office of Emergency Management said Saturday night.
+A new wildfire in Boulder County called the Lefthand Canyon Fire sparked Sunday, prompting an evacuation order for the town of Ward, a tweet from the Boulder Office of Emergency Management said.

-And though officials “believe multiple homes were probably lost,” it is still too early to tell what impact the blaze has had, Mike Wagner with the Boulder County Sheriff’s Office announced during a media briefing Saturday night.

-“It is still too dynamic to get in and even begin to assess where those homes may have been damaged or lost,” said Wagner.
+Some 145 homes were ordered to evacuate, another tweet from Boulder OEM said.

+Sunday evening, Boulder County Sheriff’s Office Division Chief Mike Wagner said the fire had been contained after charring an estimated 312 acres.

 In addition to the CalWood blaze, firefighters in Colorado also continue to battle the Cameron Peak Fire, the largest wildfire in state history.
 The fire is burning near the city of Fort Collins in the northern part of the state, which prompted new mandatory evacuations Friday night.
 It has burned more than 200,000 acres and is 62% contained, according to the fire incident website InciWeb.